Soft Scattering Evaporation of Dark Matter Subhalos by Inner Galactic Gases: Dipole-charge soft scattering

 \right. \ee

-$\sigma_T$ is show-cased in Fig.~\ref{fig:sigmabar} where the transfer cross-section is plotted for relativistic collision with cosmic ray proton at 10 GeV, and non-relativistic collision with a proton.
-Due to the $v^{-2}$ dependence in the EDM-induced non-relativsitic collision, $\sigma_T v^{-2}$ is shown instead of $\sigma_T$.
+$\sigma_T$ is show-cased in Fig.~\ref{fig:sigmabar} where the transfer cross-section is plotted for relativistic collision with cosmic ray proton at 10 GeV, and non-relativistic collision with ionized gas.
+The dipole moments ${\cal}D, \mu$ are taken $10^{-6}$ GeV$^{-1}$ which can satisfy the current direct detection limits.
+Due to the $v^{-2}$ dependence in EDM induced non-relativistic collisions, $\sigma_T v^{2}$ is shown instead of $\sigma_T$.
 For MDM, the leading term is finite and not enhanced by $v^{-2}$.
+At the range of low dark matter mass, it is clear from Eq.~\ref{eq:simgabar} and Eq.~\ref{eq:simgabar2}, ${\sigma_T}$ becomes insensitive to DM mass and tends to be a constant.

-However, complication rises for heavy dark matter.
-When $m_\chi$ is much heavier the proton mass, the assumed kinetic limit $T_i \gg T_\chi$ may not always hold.
-Obviously collisions would not have sufficient energy to evaporate the DM in case $\frac{1}{2}m_\chi v^2_{\rm esc.}\gg T_i$.
-Therefore we will focus on the GeV and sub-GeV DM mass range, where the above equations remain valid, and where the heating effect is more significant as well.
-In non-relativistic DM-gas collisions, this DM mass requirement is $m_\chi^2\ll m_p v^2/v_{\rm esc.}^2$
+It should be noted that there is a complication for heavy dark matter.
+For the relativistic case, when $m_\chi$ is much heavier than the proton mass, obviously collisions may not have sufficient energy to evaporate the DM in case $\frac{1}{2}m_\chi v^2_{\rm esc.}\gg T_p$.
+Therefore we will focus on the GeV and sub-GeV DM mass range, where the above equations remain valid and the heating effect is significant as well.
+Also, for the non-relativistic DM-gas collisions, The DM mass need to satisfy $m_\chi \ll m_p v^2/v_{\rm esc}^2$ to realize the prominent evaporation effects.